Hebrew for Yom Kippur 101

 Yom Kippur is the Jewish day of atonement, which usually happens in mid September.
 It's a day when Jews remember the things they regret doing the past year and pledge to do better in the next year.
 It's one of the High Holidays, the other one being Rosh Hashanah.

-The word Yom Kippur literally means "head of the year." יוֹם כִּיפּוּר (audio)
+The word Yom Kippur means "day of atonement." יוֹם כִּיפּוּר (audio)

 Let's practice reading Hebrew and learn some stuff!
 Like how to wish people a happy Jewish New Year in Hebrew, and some of the important words for the holiday.